kunukn/vue-2-datepicker/README.md

 #### String formatter

 NB.
 This is not very robust at all - use at your own risk!
-Needs a better implementation.
+Needs better implementation.
+EDIT: by new author.
+This feature will likely be revisited in newer versions.

 | Token | Desc                   | Example     |
 | ----- | ---------------------- | ----------- |